TRMaram/AI_Workflow_Automation/use_case_3_ProjectMamagement_JIRA/README.md

 Status: Initial Meeting

 Action Items:
-1. Write meeting summaries - Assigned to Sonia - Due: May 25, 2025
+1. Write meeting summaries - Assigned to TeamMember1 - Due: May 25, 2025
-2. Select OCR model - Assigned to Maram - Due: May 20, 2025
+2. Select OCR model - Assigned to TeamMember2 - Due: May 20, 2025
-3. Integration testing - Assigned to Iheb - Due: May 30, 2025
+3. Integration testing - Assigned to TeamMember3 - Due: May 30, 2025

 Next Meeting: May 22, 2025 at 2:00 PM - Sprint Review
 ```

+**Note**: This format works equally well for typed documents, handwritten notes, or mixed content.

 ## 🔄 Workflow Logic